fx-giant/giant-documentations/visual/pie-donut-chart.md

 **Analysis**

-The conclusion of the use case chart displays the percentage of items bought from each product category and store type, where the Women's, juniors' & misses' wear takes up to almost half of the whole sales, with 47.12% across all store types.
-As the drill down was used for this use case, it is shown that Clothing & clothing accessories stores along with General merchandise stores contribute the most towards the sales of Women's, juniors' & misses' wear.
-From this, the management of the company should use the donut chart as an analysis tool to see which products should be focused on to garner in more revenue for the company, as well as which stores should specialise in selling said products to eventually gain a higher profit throughout their business year.
+The conclusion of the use case chart displays the percentage of items bought from each product category and store type, where the **Women's, juniors' & misses' wear** takes up to almost half of the whole sales, with 47.12% across all store types.
+From the drill down of the largest segment, it is shown that **Clothing & clothing accessories stores** along with **General merchandise stores** contribute the most towards the sales of **Women's, juniors' & misses' wear**.
+Perhaps, this is due to the fact that there are more product variety sold in general merchandise stores and clothing & accessories stores.
+From this, the management of the company should use the donut chart as an analysis tool to see which products they should be more focused on, as well as which stores should specialise in selling the said products to eventually gain a higher profit throughout their business year.